 The causes of congenital malformations are estimated to be multifactorial in 20-25% of cases; monogenic in 6-8%; environmental (e.g. maternal infections and illnesses, radiation and drugs including alcohol) in 6-8%; and chromosomal anomaly in 6-8% (EUROCAT Special Report 2004).
-In over 50% of the cases, the cause is unknown.
+There is no known cause in over 50% of cases.
 Monogenic-, environmental-, and chromosome-associated malformations are excluded from the estimates for congenital malformations.
 A number of factors related to global variations in congenital malformations were taken into account based on evidence from the literature.
 For example the birth prevalence of neural tube defects varies with maternal folic acid intake (Berry et al 1999), and the prevalence of orofacial clefts varies with geographical situation and/or ethnic origin (Mossey and Little 2002).
 However, the general prevalence of congenital heart disease during pregnancy is considered to be similar world-wide (Hoffman 1995).
-Even though there is evidence that the birth prevalence of some severe congenital malformations, including congenital heart defects (Botto et al 2006) is linked to folic acid status, this was not considered in making the present estimates.
+The birth prevalence of neural tube defects is related to maternal vitamin intake.
+There is evidence that the birth prevalence of some other severe congenital malformations, including congenital heart defects (Botto et al 2006) is linked to maternal folic acid status, but this was not considered in making the present estimates.